Shifa Hospital patients, staff and displaced leave the compound as Israel strikes targets in south

 CONTINUED STRIKES

-So far, Israel's ground assault has focused on northern Gaza as it vows to remove Hamas from power and crush its military capabilities.
-If the assault moves into the south, it is not clear where Palestinians can go.
-Egypt has refused to allow a mass transfer onto its soil.
+Israel has signaled plans to expand its offensive south while continuing operations in the north.

-Most of the territory’s population is now sheltering in the south, including hundreds of thousands of people who heeded Israel’s calls to evacuate Gaza City and the north to get out of the way of its ground offensive.
+In Khan Younis, the attack early Saturday hit Hamad City, a middle-class housing development built in recent years with funding from Qatar.
+In addition to the 26 people killed, another 20 were wounded, said Dr. Nehad Taeima at Nasser Hospital.

-In addition to the attacks Friday and Saturday in the Khan Younis area, another 41 people were killed Friday in a strike that hit the Nuseirat Refugee Camp, which turned a building to rubble, according to staff from a nearby hospital.
+Most of Gaza’s population is now sheltering in the south, including hundreds of thousands of people who heeded Israel’s calls to evacuate Gaza City and the north to get out of the way of its ground offensive.

 The military alleged that those targeted had planned to carry out imminent attacks on Israeli civilians and military targets.